ppy/osu-wiki/news/2024/2024-06-04-mappers-guild-priority-quests-summer-2024.md

 ### [osu! original expansion](LINK) ![bronze icon](/wiki/shared/news/2023-08-29-changes-to-the-mappers-guild/bronze-small.png)

-Most of the [osu! originals](/wiki/osu!_originals) in osu!'s music library come from the World Cups.
+A lot of the [osu! originals](/wiki/osu!_originals) in osu!'s music library come from the World Cups.
 Many of those songs don't reach players beyond their initial mode, so let's change that.

 Your goal is to rank a map of any **World Cup osu! original** in a game mode that...